-Individuals who do not wish to register for credit may register as auditors under the following conditions: regular fees must be paid, the consent of instructor must be obtained, only courses for which there are adequate classroom and laboratory facilities may be audited, and, in the case of full-time students, advisor consent must be obtained.
+Individuals who do not wish to register for credit may register as auditors under the following conditions:

+- Regular fees must be paid - The consent of instructor must be obtained - Course must have adequate classroom and laboratory facilities - Full-time students must obtain consent of academic advisor

 Students enrolled for audit cannot change to credit.
 All permissions and registrations for auditing courses must be filed in the Records Office.